Amarok24/csv_parser_learn_TS/README.md

 (but can be easily rewritten for NodeJS)
 Therefore the code won't run in a browser because it needs full file access.

+### How to run:
+Make sure you have Deno and BASH (or compatible shell) installed, then run the `run.sh` shell script.

 ---

 This learning project is part of a Udemy course: